by Joseph Stevens

 Abandonment is one of those secret hurts that manifests itself in so many ways such as loneliness, depression, anger, and fear.
 I know this firsthand because I experienced all of these feelings growing up but at the core of all of it was abandonment.
 As I matured in my faith I have found three things, why we feel abandonment, how it manifests itself as destructive behaviors, and the solution for it.

 The very moment that my mom gave birth to me, she gave me away.
 I didn’t know at the time, but the moment that I needed my mom the most, she abandoned me.
 The same recurring message was sent to me again when my mom divorced, and again when she divorced a second time.
 I felt as though all of these people, the people most important in my life were leaving me, and why?
-It was like a message that was being sent to me (my heart) that said, Dear Peter, I’m leaving you because I don’t love you.
+It was like a message that was being sent to me (my heart) that said, Dear Joseph, I’m leaving you because I don’t love you.

 When the people most important in your life are leaving you, it’s hard not to wonder if something is wrong with you.
 You add on top of that, growing up in a community that is largely very different from you (racially) along with a lot of racism and you could say I was a pretty broken child inside.